Complete Docker Guide: Learn How to Create and Manage Containers for Scalable Applications

 Container Orchestration with Kubernetes

-Kubernetes is a powerful tool for orchestrating and managing containers in a production environment
+Kubernetes is a powerful tool for container orchestration and management in a production environment

 Exploring Docker Hub

-Docker Hub is a public repository for container images, where individuals and companies can publish solution images.
+Docker Hub is a public repository of container images, where individuals and companies can publish solution images.

-The first thing you need to have to upload an image to Docker-Hub is an account,
+The first thing you need to upload an image to Docker Hub is an account,

-To install Docker on your systems, download and install it from the official website of docker https://www.docker.com/get-started/
+To install Docker on your system, download and install it from the official website of Docker https://www.docker.com/get-started/

 Open a terminal and use the following command to log in to Docker Hub with your username and password